IMRL/Night-Voyager/README.md

 }
 ```
 ## 8 Acknowledgement
 The code references the implementation of the [P3P solver](https://github.com/yaqding/P3P?tab=readme-ov-file) and [OpenVINS](https://github.com/username/project).
-Special thanks for the fantastic works!
+We thank the authors for their fantastic work!

 ## 9 Contact:
 The source code of this package is released under the [**GPLv2**](http://www.gnu.org/licenses/) license.
 For commercial use, please contact me at <ga0.tianxiao@connect.um.edu.mo> or Mingle Zhao at <zhao.mingle@connect.um.edu.mo> to discuss an alternative license.